 How much will this all cost?

 ServiceMaster EMT will not bill any services up front after filing an insurance claim.
 Your insurance company will be billed directly for all services and are usually paid in full direct.
-If you chose not to file a claim, we are happy to provide you with a free estimate.
+If you chose not to file a claim, contact us to get a quote on our services.